top of page

 • Blistering or oozing is normal and should heal within 7–10 days.

-• You may resume normal daily activities immediately, but avoid irritating the treated area.
+• You may resume normal daily activities following treatment, but must avoid irritating the treated area.

-• Wait at least 24 hours before bathing or removing the initial bandage.
+• Wait at least 24 hours before bathing or sweating, or removing the initial bandage.

-• Apply an ice compress over the bandaged area frequently during the first 24 hours to minimize blistering and scabbing.
+• Frequently apply an ice compress over the bandaged area during the first 24 hours to minimize blistering and scabbing.

 • After 24 hours, remove the bandage and gently wash the area with soap and water.
 Pat dry.

-• If you are not allergic to topical antibiotics, apply an over-the-counter cream such as Bacitracin, Polysporin, or 3-in-1 Ointment, then cover with a non-stick bandage.
+• If you are NOT allergic to topical antibiotics, you can apply an over-the-counter cream such as Bacitracin, Polysporin, or 3-in-1 Ointment, then cover with a non-stick bandage.

 • Keep the wound moist, covered, and clean until fully healed (5–15 days).
 Change dressings daily.